Meeting Time: February 08, 2022 at 5:00pm PST

 • Default_avatar

-Teresa Funes over 2 years ago
+Teresa Funes almost 3 years ago

 We do not agree that schools should be closed because the children get sad and the schools are closed so no at the closure of the schools